-Career Center staff constantly works to build and maintain relationships with employers to find quality industry jobs and internship leads within all the FIDM majors.
-Through on-campus recruitment, site visits, and job/internship postings, the Career Center stays in tune with the latest industry career trends.
+Career Center Staff constantly works to build and maintain relationships with employers to find quality industry jobs and internship leads within all the FIDM majors.
+Through on-campus recruitment, site visits, internships, and job opportunities, the Career Center stays in tune with the latest industry career trends.
 Job opportunities are posted daily in the Career Center employer database.
 Students and Alumni have full access to job leads, internship leads, resume builder, and employer company history through Career Network, which is accessible from the FIDM Portal.